-These titles provide a general introduction to the United States law on the subject.
+These titles provide a general introduction to the United States law on the topic.
 See the Texas specific publications in the box below.
 The resources on the "Practice Aids" tab provide more in depth coverage.

 This book provides a brief overview of elder law.
 Topics covered include, ethical considerations, health care decision making, Medicaid, SSI, guardianship alternatives, pension plans, and elder abuse and neglect.

 This book focuses on the issues affecting the elderly.
 It's a reference guide for caregivers that offers practical guidance on navigating legal issues, developing a care plan, choosing housing options, making healthcare decisions and helping your parents manage a changing lifestyle.
 Some of the topics discussed are money matters, in-home assistance, transportation, and protecting your parent.

 Texas Specific Resources at the State Law Library